 The pattern described above holds up; we see the same home value discrepancies between rural and urban counties in Washington State, too.

-The median error in King County (Seattle) is 6.6% while San Juan County (Friday Harbor) slips to 16.3%.
+The median error in King County (covers urban areas like Seattle) is 6.6% while San Juan County (very rural) slips to an appalling 16.3%.
 For what it’s worth, homes in San Juan County are pricey; it’s the Martha’s Vineyard of the Pacific Northwest.
-As swing up or down by 16% is kinda gnarly.
+A swing up or down by 16% is kinda gnarly.
 The median error for homes in Clark County, WA (a market that is both of rural and urban) is a respectable 3.1%.

 The median error in Multnomah County (Portland) is 7.8%, slightly higher than the Oregon State average.
 Given the population density, that fact that the discrepancy was higher in a metro area was not expected.
 However, Portland is one of the most active markets in the U.S. so perhaps market sales velocity also creates some distortion in the home value prediction.

 But as expected, just up the road from Portland and through the Columbia River Gorge, rural Hood River County’s median error increased to 10.5%.

 So we know that price discrepancies can effectively shut down buyer/seller negotiations.
 What about financing?
 Let’s see how a 10% difference changes the mortgage Loan Estimate.

 Below are some calculations using the same assumptions as Sacramento Bee’s ongoing home affordability study: